 The metal oxide is in green and the separated metal is in red.

 To extract gold, we don’t need a displacement reaction, as it is an unreactive metal.
-Gold is not found in a compound, you can find it by itself naturally.
+Gold is not found in a compound. instead, you can find it by itself naturally.

 As outlined above, metals have to be separated from their oxides.